The ACSC supports the Victorian Cancer Survivorship Program (VCSP), which is funded by the Department of Health.

 VICTORIAN CANCER SURVIVORSHIP PROGRAM

-The VCSP grants scheme represents a significant investment by the Victorian Department of Health and Human Services that has supported a diverse program of survivorship activity in Victoria since 2011.
+The VCSP grants scheme represents a significant investment by the Victorian Department of Health that has supported a diverse program of survivorship activity in Victoria since 2011.

 The first phase of VCSP (2011-2014) funded six pilot projects, with a focus on trialling collaborative models of care across acute, and primary and community care sectors.